 Introduction to robotics and end-of-arm tooling for robots.
 Includes history, theory, and general applications, safety considerations, robot classification/motions, robot systems, workcell environments, installation, preventative maintenance, trouble-shooting, and end-of-arm tooling elements, types and applications.
 Design criteria and techniques are emphasized in the lab.

-INDT-210 Engineering Design
+INDT-210 Engineering Design 2-2-3

 This course is designed to take the students through a step by step progression dealing with the layout, design and construction of a complete industrial project.
 The "TEAM" approach will be utilized in this course.
-Prerequisite: INDT 113 or INDT 220 or consent of instructor
+Prerequisite: DFTG 122 CAD Theory and Practice I